 If you’re asked online to pay for an article, DON’T!
-Lesley University Library can get you the article for free, either through our full text access or through Interlibrary Loan.
+Lesley University Library can usually get you the article for free, either through our full text access or through Interlibrary Loan.

 To check whether the Libraries have access to the article, or whether you will need to request that article through Interlibrary Loan, follow these steps.

 1. Search @LL Search.

 Most of our articles can be found in the library database @LL Search.
 It is usually easiest to search by title; if you know you have the exact title use quotation marks around it.
 It may help to add the author's name if you are doing a general keyword search.
 If you find the article through @LL Search but are still prompted for payment, try our login troubleshooting tips.

 2. Search Google Scholar.

 If you can't locate the item in @LL Search, try Google Scholar.
-If you search on campus, or if you are using your computer and have added Lesley University Library to your Google Scholar Library Links, look for the IU-Link to the right of the article title.
+If you search on campus, or if you are using your computer and have added Lesley University Library to your Google Scholar Library Links, look for the Lesley Univ to the right of the article title.